Minutes

 OPEN BOARD MEETING

-Roll Call: Terry took roll call and all were in attendance as indicated above with exception of Cas DiScipio, excused absence.
+Roll Call: Terry took roll call and all were in attendance except for Carol as indicated above.
+(Carol attended the meeting later)

 Minutes: Cathie reported that minutes of the prior Open Board Meeting were approved at a previous Board Work Session and are available on the website and in the binder at the Clubhouse.